thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 (1) certificate-based, (2) raw public key-based and (3) external PSK-based.
 TLS/DTLS 1.3 supports both PSK-only and PSK with (EC)DHE key exchange modes.
-For PSK use, endpoints MUST use (EC)DHE where possible to provide forward secrecy; PSK-only is acceptable only when the loss of forward secrecy is explicitly accepted for the IoT deployment; see {{forward_secrecy}}.
+For PSK use, endpoints MUST use (EC)DHE where possible to provide forward secrecy.
+PSK-only is acceptable when the loss of forward secrecy is explicitly accepted for the IoT deployment; see {{forward_secrecy}}.

 TLS/DTLS 1.3 supports PSK-based authentication,